Skip to Main Content

 Nutshells are short volumes that provide simple overviews of areas of law.
 Nutshells provide few, if any, references to other sources and are considered the most basic secondary source on a legal topic.
 They might assist non-lawyers and law students.
 All nutshells published by West Academic include the word "nutshell" in the title.
 Never cite a nutshell in a legal document.

 The library has study aids available in both print and ebook formats.
-To view many ebook study aids available through BLS Library, visit Aspen Learning Library and Lexis/Nexis Digital Library.
-(In BLS Library's SARA catalog records, click: ACCESS ONLINE VERSION.)
+To view many ebook study aids available through BLS Library, visit Aspen Learning Library.
+(In BLS Library's SARA catalog record, click: ACCESS ONLINE VERSION - ASPEN.)